testing-library/vue-testing-library/README.md

 This library has `peerDependencies` listings for `Vue` and `vue-template-compiler`.

-You may also be interested in installing `jest-dom` so you can use [the custom Jest matchers][jest-dom].
+You may also be interested in installing `@testing-library/jest-dom` so you can use [the custom Jest matchers][jest-dom].

 ## A basic example